SgtCoDFish/bedrock-bootstrap/guides/TOOLS.md

 If you're building from source, you can see in the freedom-e-sdk HiFive1 [BSP](https://github.com/sifive/freedom-e-sdk/blob/30c143eb5445f47edb351ba54c84ff8285dc27a9/bsp/sifive-hifive1/settings.mk) that we need to target a different arch and ABI, since the toolchain defaults to 64 bit.

-You can choose where you want to run the tools from, but we'll assume you've set `$RISCV_PREFIX` to something.
-You'll need that evironment variable set to do anything.
-If you're installing somewhere like `/opt/riscv` you'll need to build as root (`sudo make -j4`).
+You can choose where you want to run the tools from, but the build commands used in this project assume you've set `$RISCV_PREFIX` to point at the correct executables on the path.
+For example, if you install to `/opt/riscv` then you should set `$RISCV_PREFIX` to `/opt/riscv/bin/riscv32-unknown-elf-`.

+Also, note that if you're installing somewhere where your user doesn't have write permissions (e.g. `/opt/riscv`) you'll probably need to build as root (`sudo make -j4`).

 Before building, you're likely to need to install some additional requirements.
 See [the repo](https://github.com/riscv/riscv-gnu-toolchain) for requirements on various platforms including popular Linus distros and macOS.